 Annapurna region is located in the northwest of the Kathmandu valley.
-It is bordered by the Marshyangdi River in the east and Kali Gandaki River on the West.
-It has got multiple diversities, which have made Annapurna extremely popular for the tourism: trekking and mountaineering.
+It is bordered by the Marshyangdi River in the east and the Kali Gandaki River in the West.
+It has got multiple diversities, which have made Annapurna extremely popular for tourism: trekking and mountaineering.
 This region is bounded up by the Annapurna Conservation Area Project (ACAP), which is rich in natural attractions and loaded with ethnic cultural jewels.

 Annapurna region is also the most rain falling area of Nepal.
 The literal meaning of Annapurna is ‘sufficient grain’.
-Many crops as paddy, maize, millet, barley, wheat, fruits and vegetables are grown in this region.
+Many crops as paddy, maize, millet, barley, wheat, fruits, and vegetables are grown in this region.

 Marshyangdi valley consists of numerous waterfalls.
 The green hill panoramas are exciting.
 The area around Ghorepani and Poon Hill are most incredible in the greeneries.
 Poon Hill is one of the most beautiful viewpoints in Annapurna.
 There are several trekking destinations in the Annapurna as Ghorepani Poon Hill, Round Annapurna, Annapurna Base Camp Trek, Dhampus Pothana, and several others.
 However, the rapid growth of road construction has become a challenge to keep the biological diversity updated.

 Culturally, the Annapurna region is fully surrounded by mixed and ethnic settlements.
 Annapurna region is mostly dominated by the Gurung communities, but Magar is also found in the southern part.
 The alpine section is dominated by Loba, Manage, and Thakali.
 Thakali people are regarded as kitchen experts.
 ‘Thakali Kitchen’ has been spread not only in the country but in several corners of the world.
 Gurungs are also famous for joining the British Army, which is called the Gurkhas.